-Princess Diana was an iconic figure of the late 20th Century.
-During her life she was often said to be the most photographed person, appearing on the cover of People magazine more than anyone else.
+Diana, Princess of Wales (1 July 1961 – 31 August 1997) was an iconic figure of the late 20th Century.
 She epitomised feminine beauty and glamour.
-At the same time, she was admired for her groundbreaking charity work; in particular her work with AIDS patient,s and supporting the campaign for banning landmines.
+At the same time, she was admired for her ground-breaking charity work; in particular, her work with AIDS patients and supporting the campaign for banning landmines.
 Married to Prince Charles in 1981, she received the title of “Her Royal Highness Princess Diana of Wales” She is the Mother of Prince William and Prince Harry 2nd and 3rd in line to the throne respectively.
+During her life she was often said to be the most photographed person in the world, appearing on the cover of People magazine more than anyone else.

 When Diana was young, her parents divorced with her father winning a bitter battle for custody of the children.
 Diana grew up in the family home of Park House, before moving to Althorp in 1975.
 Diana did not shine as a student, but did well in music and ballet.
-When she met her future husband, Diana was working as a part time assistant in a nursery school in London
+When she met her future husband, Charles, Diana was working as a part time assistant in a nursery school in London

-As Princess of Wales, Diana was expected to take part in various official engagements, such as, opening of hospitals.
+As Princess of Wales, Diana was expected to take part in various official engagements, such as the opening of hospitals.
 This provided a natural outlet for her to become involved in various types of charitable work.
 Her natural sympathy and oneness with patients was much admired.
 In 1987, Princess Diana was one of the first well known celebrities to be photographed with a victim of AIDS.
 This was important in changing attitudes to the disease.
 At the time, many thought the disease could be contacted by touch alone.
 Another of her high profile charities, was her involvement in the campaign to ban landmines.
 In January 1997, she visited mine fields in Angola to inspect the clearing of landmines.
-After her death, the Ottawa treaty, was signed banning the use of anti-personnel landmines.
+After her death, the Ottawa treaty was signed banning the use of anti-personnel landmines.
 Many agree that her support and role in the campaign played an important role in influencing this decision.

-Shortly before her death, June 18th Princess Diana met with Mother Teresa.
+Shortly before her death, June 18th, Princess Diana met with Mother Teresa.
 Both admired each other.
 Mother Teresa always said “Diana is my daughter.”
 With utmost humility Diana said “I am a very, very small Mother Teresa.

 Despite the pervasive press intrusions into her private life, Diana remained very popular because people could identify with her.
 Her hands on approach to charity work gave the impression of a new type of Royal, who was no longer so remote.

-“everyone needs to be valued.
+“Everyone needs to be valued.
 Everyone has the potential to give something back if only they had the chance.”